SecUSo/privacy-friendly-notes/README.md

 All of them can be saved on the internal storage or shared with other apps.
 You can also assign categories.

-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+This app belongs to the group of Privacy Friendly Apps developed by Karlsruhe Institute of Technology.

 ## Motivation